tig/mcec/README.md

 ## Features

 * Can act as a TCP/IP client or server.
 Supports any number of simultaneous clients.
+* Can act as a serial server listening on RS-232 COM port.
 * Supports simulating keypresses (e.g. Alt-Tab, or Win-S) with `SendInput` commands.
 * Supports simulating the mouse.
 * Supports simulating Windows messages (e.g. `WM_SYSCOMMAND` / `SC_MAXIMIZE`) with `SendMessage` commands.